puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 Puppet's DSL is a *declarative* language rather than an *imperative* one.
-This means that instead of defining a process or set of commands, Puppet code describes (or declares) only the desired end state, and relies of built-in *providers* to deal with implementation.
+This means that instead of defining a process or set of commands, Puppet code describes (or declares) only the desired end state, and relies on built-in *providers* to deal with implementation.

 When Luke Kanies was initially designing Puppet, he experimented with several